Chaos;Child (TV series)

-Chaos;Child (stylized as ChäoS;Child) is a 2017 anime series based on the visual novel of the same name created by Mages and Nitroplus, and is part of the Science Adventure franchise.
+Chaos;Child (stylized as ChäoS;Child) is a Japanese anime television series based on the visual novel of the same name created by Mages and Nitroplus, and is part of the Science Adventure franchise.
 It was directed by Masato Jinbo at Silver Link, with music by Takeshi Abo and Onoken, and with main cast members from the video game reprising their roles.

 Synopsis

 Chaos;Child follows Takuru Miyashiro, who investigates the "New Generation Madness Resurgence" serial killings together with the members of the high school newspaper club he is the president of.

 Cast

 Production and release

 Chaos;Child is an adaptation of the video game of the same name, and was produced at the animation studio Silver Link.
 It was directed by Masato Jinbo, who also was in charge of the series composition, while Kazuyuki Yamayoshi was the chief animation director and handled the adaptation of the character designs for animation.
 The music was composed by Takeshi Abo and Onoken; the former also composed the music for the Chaos;Child game.
 The opening theme song, "Uncontrollable", was performed by Kanako Itō, while the ending theme, "Chaos Syndrome", was performed by Konomi Suzuki.
 The main cast members from the Chaos;Child game reprised their roles for the anime, and were joined by new actors for other characters.

 Chiyomaru Shikura, the Representative Director of the Chaos;Child game's development company, had originally wanted to make the anime series two cours long, like the Steins;Gate anime adaptation, but it was determined impossible business-wise, so it was decided to produce it as a one-cours series.
 Due to this lower episode count, they were unable to adapt the character routes from the game's branching narrative.
 Shikura mentioned that he had particularly wanted to see the Sumo Sticker giant and the appearance of Chaos;Head protagonist Takumi from Hana's route adapted as part of the Chaos;Child anime.